Are you looking for ways to make money in the art niche?

-If you’re a blogger, YouTuber, or social media influencer, you can promote these highly-lucrative programs to your art-loving audience (& earn generous affiliate commissions while doing so).
+Whether you’re a blogger, YouTuber, or social media influencer, you can promote these programs to your art-loving audience and get rewarded in the form of affiliate commissions.

-The list contains varying art-related companies selling art & craft supplies, glassware, fine art, kids subscription boxes, online courses, and even cutting machines and heat presses.
+Below you can find a wide range of companies selling art & craft supplies, glassware, fine art, kids’ subscription boxes, online courses, and even cutting machines and heat presses.

 12 Art Affiliate Programs To Promote